 Advancements in technology have transformed the way that we correspond with others in the modern world.
 Because of the constant buzz in our technological world, it's easy to forget how important communicating face-to-face is.
+When conversing old-school style, it's not only speech we verbalize that matters, but what our nonverbal gestures articulate as well.
+Body language is truly a language of its own.
+We all have quirks and habits that are uniquely our own.
+10% from what the person actually says40% from the tone and speed of voice50% is from their body language.
+Lowering one's head can signal a lack of confidence.
+Pushing back one's shoulders can demonstrate power and courageOpen arms means one is comfortable with being approached and willing to talk/communicate.
 10 Health Tricks to Teach Your Body.
 Eating 10 hot dogs in 6 minutes and belching the national anthem may impress your friends, but neither of those feats will do much for your body—at least not much good.